Celebrating National Tree Week! - Cedar Nursery - Plants and Outdoor Living

 Are there any trees which cope better with our increasingly dry summers?

 Yes!
-Hawthorns are very drought tolerant once established, and for a more dramatic display try Cercis such as Cercis ‘Merlot’ for stunning purple leaves and good autumn colour.
+Hawthorns are very drought tolerant once established, and for a more dramatic display try Cercis such as Cercis ‘Hearts of Gold for stunning shaped leaves and good autumn colour.
 In sheltered sites, the tropical looking Foxglove Tree (Paulownia) and Indian Bean Tree (Catalpa) are a good choice.

 What trees are best for autumn colour?